cristianoliveira/funzzy/README.md

 **Pull Request should have unit tests**

-# Licence
+# License
-This project was made under MIT Licence.
+This project was made under MIT License.